-This 26.4 mile trail follows along the Mackenzie River in the beautiful Willamette National Forest.
+This 26.4-mile trail follows the Mackenzie River in the beautiful Willamette National Forest.
 Highlights of this trail include several beautiful waterfalls, including Koosah Falls, Sahalie Falls, and Tamolitch Falls.
 At the base of Tamolitch Falls, you’ll find the infamous Tamolitch Blue Pool, a strikingly blue body of water and popular tourist attraction.

 2. Eagle Creek Trail:

 The Columbia River Gorge is home to nearly half of Oregon’s waterfalls.
 One of the best hikes in the area is Eagle Creek Trail, a 25.3-mile trail that begins at Eagle Creek Campground and ends at Wahtum Lake.
-As you hike through lush green forest and basalt cliffs, you’ll pass by numerous waterfalls.
+You’ll pass by numerous waterfalls as you hike through a lush green forest and basalt cliffs.
 Highlights include Punch Bowl Falls, the perfect place for a refreshing summertime swim, and Tunnel Falls.

 1. Trail of Ten Falls:

 Of the 2,477 top trails featured on AllTrails, the Trail of Ten Falls at Silver Falls State Park near Silverton, Oregon is the number one most popular trail – and for good reason!
 Within just an 8.7-mile loop, you’ll discover ten beautiful waterfalls, each more impressive than the last.
 You can even walk behind four of the ten falls and take them in from a different perspective.
 This hike is safe, not too intense, and perfect for families.
 If you can only make it to only one hike while you’re in Oregon, we highly recommend the Trail of Ten Falls.

 Your Homebase for Discovering the Best Hikes in Oregon